RyanWolfen7/acebook-rails-template/README.md

 ```

 Sign-up using your First Name, Last Name, Username, E-mail and Password and you will have access to the posts functionality.

+## Project Overview

+This project is a colaborative group effort to create a functioning 'Facebook clone' using Ruby on Rails.
+The intention was for the group to learn and utilize both Ruby on Rails to create the project and Agile development processes to work as a team.

+### Modeling

+The project was expanded on over a two week period.
+Starting with the easiest aspects to implement: The ability to write and post a message, before adding more and more functionality as it became necissary.

+We used WaffleBoard, integrated with Github to manage the project team's workflow and co-ordinate tasks.

+### Deployment

+This project utilizes Travis CI for automated build integration and ease of testing, and is deployed on Heroku (see section above).